cantikapf/IR-study-companion/_chapters/033-foreign-policy-analysis-in-international-relations/030-models-fpdm.md

 title: Understanding Models Of Decision Making In Foreign Policy Analysis
 slug: models-fpdm
 abstract: Models in analysis of foreign policy decision making
+simple_summary: "Diplomacy is basically the art of talking things out instead of fighting.
+Think of diplomats as the 'peacemakers' or 'messengers' who travel to other schools (countries) to make friends, trade things, and say 'please' and 'thank you'."
 ---

 ## Why we should study Foreign Policy Analysis?

-FPA examines the decision-making process involved in making foreign policy, including the key actors, institutions, beliefs, perceptions, and domestic and international pressures that influence policy choices.
-It seeks to shed light on how and why foreign policy decisions are made.
+FPA examines the decision-making process involved in making **foreign** **policy**, including the key actors, institutions, beliefs, perceptions, and domestic and international pressures that influence policy choices.
+It seeks to shed light on how and why foreign **policy **decisions** are made.

 At its core, FPA seeks to understand and explain the causes and consequences of foreign policy decisions.
 It is an interdisciplinary field, drawing on theories and insights from psychology, sociology, economics, history, and other fields to enrich explanations for foreign policy behavior.